daniel-miller/jira-tempo-integration/README.md

 ﻿# Jira-Tempo Integration

+This repository contains the source code for a .NET 9 console application that demonstrates integration with the Jira API and the Tempo API, to extract time entries per worker - including issue details with custom fields.

 ## Jira

 [Jira](https://www.atlassian.com/software/jira) is management information system developed by [Atlassian](https://www.atlassian.com/company) to help teams plan, track, and manage software development projects.
 Originally focused on bug tracking, Jira evolved into a robust platform that supports agile methodologies like [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) and [Kanban](https://en.wikipedia.org/wiki/Kanban_(development).
 It is especially popular among software development teams for its customizable workflows, integration capabilities, and detailed reporting features.
 As of 2025, Jira is used by over 180,000 customers, including major organizations like NASA, Cisco, and eBay, making it one of the most popular solutions to manage software product development and track software project issues.